 I was conceived following an amorous, alcohol-fueled encounter between Mr. and Mrs. Mendelson somewhere in the Borscht Belt.
-(Who knew the Joan Rivers show my parents attended at The Concord in August of 1982 would be such a powerful aphrodisiac?)
+Who knew the Joan Rivers show my parents attended at The Concord in August of 1982 would be such a powerful aphrodisiac?

 The only thing I kept from my brief time on Long Island was my love for the New York Islanders, a team that embodies mediocrity.
 Ok.
 In April of 1983 I was also born in the same place Teddy Roosevelt was, but nobody ever shot me during one of my presentations.
 At least … not yet anyway.

 From there, I made my way over to Monroe-Woodbury Middle School where nothing exciting or funny happened.
 Unless you count the time Magic: The Gathering was banned from the school because the assistant principal thought playing the game was a subtle way for children to worship Satan.

-Put another way, I got along with almost everyone because I was funny and made people laugh, but I just didn’t like most of them for those reasons.
-I had my friends, and I even had a girlfriend if you could believe it.
-And to the surprise of everyone, that relationship didn’t happen because of my hours playing Magic: The Gathering in order to appease the dark lord either.
+I had no commitment to academic success, but did have a lot of commitment to entertaining people.
+I even had a girlfriend, if you could believe it.
+(Much to the surprise of everyone, that relationship didn’t happen because of my hours playing Magic: The Gathering in order to appease the dark lord too.)

 More importantly: During my senior year, I was diagnosed with Mitral-Valve Prolapse, and little did I know that from that point on, I wasn’t entirely in control of who I was.

 Alfred State College was the only college that accepted me, and I didn’t even apply there.
-My Dad sent them an application after I told him I wasn’t applying elsewhere because “other colleges were bullshit”.
+My Dad sent them an application after I told him I wasn’t applying elsewhere because, and I quote, “other colleges were bullshit”.

 Born dead and later revived through magic, my older brother has issues, many of them, including severe OCD.
 Brad’s daily routine consists of throwing everything out, putting what’s left away to be thrown out later, going through your stuff, checking the mailbox twenty-seven times, and carrying conversations with himself.
 If you did anything to disrupt his routine, Brad would get angry, Hulk-angry, so none of us did anything.